connectrpc/connectrpc.com/docs/swift/getting-started.md

 ## Integrate into the app

-First, add the generated `.swift` files from the previous steps to your project by dragging the `Generated` directory into Xcode.
+First, add the generated `.swift` files from the previous steps to your
+project:

+- Drag the `Generated` directory into Xcode and drop it alongside the `ContentView.swift` file.
+- When prompted, ensure that `Eliza` is selected under `Add to targets:` in Xcode.
+This will make sure the generated sources get compiled into your application target.
+- Click `Finish` in the Xcode prompt.

 At this point, your app should build successfully.